Kelly Hayes talks with grassroots strategist Ejeris Dixon about fascism, police violence and how we can fight back.

 Kelly Hayes: Welcome to Movement Memos, a Truthout podcast about things you should know, if you want to change the world.
 I’m your host Kelly Hayes.
 In our last episode, Ejeris Dixon and I talked about what a leftist playbook for solidarity might look like in these times.
 Organizing during a time of rebellion in a society destabilized by a pandemic, we are also faced with the global ascent of fascism.
 Ejeris is with us again today to talk a bit more about fascism and what this moment demands of us.

 KH: How are you doing today, friend?

-ED: If I’m honest, I’m a bit out of sorts and, so we’re in, the weekend, previously was Juneteenth weekend and I felt, I don’t know if I, I felt myself like lovingly looking out of the window, at amazing, protests and activity.
-And I’m just.
-I’m so high risk for COVID-19 that I decided to stay in.
-And of course doing critical work.
+ED: If I’m honest, I’m a bit out of sorts.
+And, so we’re in, the weekend previously was Juneteenth weekend and I felt, I don’t know, I felt myself, like, lovingly looking out of the window at amazing protests and activity, and I’m just, I’m so high risk for COVID-19 that I decided to stay in, and of course do critical work.
 But I think I wished I was out on the streets with folks.

 KH: I hear that and have been in a very similar place emotionally.
 But I am grateful to be talking to you today and grateful to be picking up this conversation, and for the amount of time you’ve put into what should have been a singular one hour conversation that has now sprawled into its second episode and third recording session.